Mikejo5000/vsts-docs-pr/docs/settings/work/custom-rules.md

 - When the value of Approved is True, then make Approved By a required field
 - When a user story is created, make make the following fields required: Priority, Risk, and  Effort

+> [!TIP]
+> You can't calculate or set formulas using a rule.
+However, you may find a solution that fits your needs via the [TFS Aggregrator  (Web Service) Marketplace extension](https://marketplace.visualstudio.com/items?itemName=tfsaggregatorteam.tfs-aggregator-web-service).

 ## Rule composition

 Each rule consists of two parts: Conditions and Actions.
 Conditions define the circumstances which must be met in order for the rule to be applied.
 Actions define the operations to perform.
 You can specify a maximum of two conditions and 10 actions per rule.
 All custom rules require all conditions to be met in order to be run.